PDKK/kubernetes-up/README.md

 single node [Kubernetes](http://kubernetes.io) cluster on the local machine with no requirements besides [Docker](http://docker.io).

+##Status

+Trying to get this actually working by moving skydns and kube2sky into docker rather than running under kuberentes.
+If there is no dns server running locally, this might just work.

+Last run:

+Failed to run the docker skydns bits

+Manually ran them

+Found that port 53 was already bound by dnsmasq

+Manually killed it

 ## Prerequisites
 The only prerequisite for running this is Docker.
 You *do not* need any Kubernetes binaries besides what's provided in this repository.